Three things combine to make Google Apps email and Apple Mail the best email system:

 Use this button to scroll through 136 pages of messages?

-So I use Apple Mail – where scrolling down from one end to the other takes a second and searching for emails is instantaneous.
+So I use Apple Mail – where everything is much faster – scrolling down from one end to the other takes a second and searching for emails is instantaneous.
 If I lose Internet access or Google’s Servers go up in smoke, I’ll still have the locally stored email on my Mac.

 Don’t create folders